isaac-w-dev/PokemonScripts/README_GPC_QUIRKS.txt

 Any button presses need to be undone using values 100 and 0 respectively

 String addresses need to referenced index 0 ([0] at the end of the variable)

+Functions exit the main loop and run in sequence whereas combos run in parallel with the main loop.

+Combos are primarily used for time sensitive operations (Waiting and timing button presses)